symbol/symbol-docs/source/guides/network/connecting-to-mongodb.rst

     "IPAddress": "",
             "IPAddress": "172.20.0.7",

-3. Launch Robo 3T and click on **"Create"** link to add a new connection.
+3. Launch Robo 3T and click on the **"Create"** link to add a new connection.

 .. figure:: ../../resources/images/screenshots/robo3t-open.png
     :align: center